What is it like to live in Kuala Lumpur as an expat?

 What is the cost of living in Kuala Lumpur?

 Malaysia is relatively cheap in terms of living costs.
 Here are the details for the cost of living in Kuala Lumpur

 a) Eating out and drinks

-For example, I can get nasi lemak from a local café for a few Ringitt (just under a Dollar), but if I go to fancy brunch place, I will pay more like 30 Ringitt (7USD).
-Yes, the portion will be larger, and there might be fancier ingredients involved, but it’s a big difference.
+For example, I can get a nasi lemak from a local café for a few Ringitt (just under a Dollar), but if I go to fancy brunch place, I will pay more like 30 Ringitt (7USD).
+Yes, the portion will be more significant, and there might be fancier ingredients involved, but it’s a big difference.

 Another thing that is expensive here is alcohol, as it is highly taxed.
 So if you like a drink, you’ll need to look out for happy hours, which there are lots of.

 b) Apartments in Kuala Lumpur

-Bills are reasonable: The two of us living in our two bedroom flat (using the air con a lot!) costs 200-250 Ringitt (45-60USD) a month in utilities and 150 Ringitt (35USD) for fast broadband.
+Bills are reasonable: The two of us living in our two-bedroom flat (using the air con a lot!) costs 200-250 Ringgit (45-60USD) a month in utilities and 150 Ringitt (35USD) for fast broadband.

 Our rent is expensive as it’s a newly built condo aimed at expats.
 At 5500 Ringitt (1330USD) a month, it’s a similar cost to some UK cities.

 Transport is cheap.
 Taxis particularly are easy to get and cost very little.
 The public transport system is excellent and also very affordable.
 I use the Moovit app to find my way around on it.

 Did you experience any difficulties when you first moved to Kuala Lumpur?

 Whenever you move somewhere new, you have no idea how to do the simplest of things.
 Banking, grocery shopping, paying bills, etc., were all new to me, which at times was challenging.

 I joined the local Facebook group to find out about doctors, shopping, and everything in between and had the help of other expats working for the same company as my husband.